Alcazar d'Été

 The Alcazar d'Été was a café-concert which opened in 1860, at 8 Avenue Gabriel in the Jardin des Champs-Élysées in the 8th arrondissement of Paris, and closed in 1914.

 The old site of what was then the Café du Midi or Café Morel behind the Élysée Palace, an establishment dating back to 1830, was acquired in 1860 by Arsène Goubert (fr) who at the time was owner of the Alcazar at 10 Rue du Faubourg Poissonière.
 Seeing the opportunity to retain his winter clients during the hot summer weather, and adding a restaurant, he gave it the name Alcazar d'Été, and the Alcazar became Alcazar d'Hiver.

-Situated in one of the most beautiful districts of Paris and in the open air, it had the distinct advantage in the summer season of fresh air, whereas the other stuffy indoor, gaslit establishments, generally badly arranged from the point of view of ventilation, became suffocatingly insupportable in the summer months.
+Situated in one of the most attractive districts of Paris and in the open air, it had the distinct advantage in the summer season of fresh air, whereas the other stuffy indoor, gaslit establishments, generally poorly arranged from the point of view of ventilation, became suffocatingly insupportable in the summer months.
 Most closed their doors for the summer season and the clientele moved to the Champs Elysees, where the cafconc' stars entertained under the trees in the lamplight at the summer Alcazar and the Café des Ambassadeurs.

 Goubert signed on the singer Thérésa.
 Within a month, she enjoyed great success both with the public and critics, and from 1864 to the Universal Exhibition of 1867 in Paris, she ensured the success of the two Alcazars.
 The clientele at the summer Alcazar was very mixed, because of the promenoir that encircled the room.
 However, from 1867 onwards when Thérésa had left, it was surpassed by the Café des Ambassadeurs closeby, which was more chic and attracted a more upmarket clientele.
 Nevertheless, the café-concert had its heyday during the Belle Époque in Paris and the Alcazar d'Été still attracted many of the main artists around, such as Paulus, Polin, La Belle Otero, Mistinguett, Yvette Guilbert, Fragson, Paula Brébion and Eugénie Fougère.